roijacob/brutalist-blog/_posts/2025-07-06-learning-how-to-learn.md

 Do not be the person who thinks that it is essential to capture every word that was said, because words are just symbols.

-You can use a multitude of symbols to denote the same information; words are just the method we use to communicate.
+<mark>You can use a multitude of symbols to denote the same information; words are just the method we use to communicate.</mark>

 ## Your Boss Wants a Concise Information